green-party-dublin-central/nh-web/site/content/post/dart-for-cabra.md

   - filename: img/dart-south-west-station-for-cabra-submission.pdf
     name: Dart+ South West station for Cabra - submission
 ---
 In the current emerging preferred route there is a stop in Glasnevin (at the Des Kelly/Brian Boru site) and a potential stop at Platform 10 in Hueston.
-That’s a stretch of roughly 4km, much of it though Cabra.
+That’s a stretch of roughly 4km, much of it through Cabra.
 But there’s currently no stop planned for Cabra.

 Beside the Cabra Road rail bridge there is a plot adjacent to the Carnlough Road housing development that would be at the 2km point in that 4km stretch.
 Although this plot is being used for access to the housing development during construction it is not part of the housing development and is presumably an option for a future rail station.